Duality and mapping tori in Heegaard Floer homology: Introduction

-There are several similar results to Theorem~\ref{thm:mixedinvariantmappingtorus} which have already been proven using Seiberg-Witten theory.
-An analog to Theorem~\ref{thm:mixedinvariantmappingtorus} was proven by Fr\o yshov using a version of Monopole Floer homology \cite{FroyshovMonopoleFloerHomology}*{Theorem~7}.
-Another example is Baldridge's computation of the Seiberg-Witten invariants of 4-manifolds with a free circle action \cite{BaldridgeSWCircleActions}.
+Hence, one alternate route toward proving Theorem~\ref{thm:mixedinvariantmappingtorus} would be to prove that the 4-dimensional Heegaard Floer and monopole Floer theories are equivalent, and then use one of the aforementioned results about monopole Floer homology.

-If $X$ is a 4-manifold which has the homology of $S^1\times S^3$, Mrowka, Ruberman, and Saveliev construct a Seiberg-Witten invariant $\lambda_{SW}(X)$ as a corrected count of irreducible monopoles \cite{MRSEndPeriodic} (note that our Theorem~\ref{thm:mixedinvariantmappingtorus} does not apply to such manifolds).
-The invariant has been further considered by Lin, Ruberman and Saveliev in \cite{LRShomologyS1S3}, and under the assumption that a generator of $H_3(Y;\Z)$ can be realized as a rational homology sphere $Y\subset X$, it is shown in \cite{LRShomologyS1S3} that the invariant $\lambda_{SW}(X)$ is related to the Lefschetz number of the map induced by the cobordism obtained by cutting $X$ along $Y$.
+Lefschetz number formulas are fairly common in the study of TQFTs.
+Another recent construction involving Lefschetz numbers is due to Mrowka, Ruberman and Saveliev \cite{MRSEndPeriodic}, and takes the form of an invariant $\lambda_{SW}(X)$ for a 4-manifold $X$ with the homology of $S^1\times S^3$.
+The invariant has been further considered by Lin, Ruberman and Saveliev in \cite{LRShomologyS1S3}, and under the assumption that a generator of $H_3(Y)$ can be realized as a rational homology sphere $Y\subset X$, it is shown in \cite{LRShomologyS1S3} that the invariant $\lambda_{SW}(X)$ is related to the Lefschetz number of the map on monopole Floer homology induced by the cobordism obtained by cutting $X$ along $Y$.
+It would be interesting to see if the techniques of this paper could be applied to 4-manifolds with the homology of $S^1\times S^3$.